AI-Hypercomputer/JetStream/README.md

 ## JetStream Engine Implementation

-There are two engine implementation - Jax and Pytorch.
+Currently, there are two reference engine implementations available -- one for Jax models and another for Pytorch models.

 ### Jax